 Female players also do not activate their medial quad muscles in their standing leg, one way male players could be protecting their patellofemoral joint from injury.
 The hip flexor activation, however, in their kicking leg could correlate to the pattern of sports hernia seen in male soccer players.
 With more than eighteen million people playing soccer in the United States, according to the latest FIFA (Fédération Internationale de Football Association) survey, understanding the body mechanics specific to the sport could potentially prevent a large number of injuries from occurring.

 “It is a logical extension to think about how our data could be connected to injury patterns,” said Dr. Brophy.
 “And what we found tells us that the role of muscle activation and leg alignment in injury definitely warrants further investigation.”

-“In investigating the dynamics of kicking, our hopes are to help soccer players reduce their injury risk and to assess the impact of a specific injury on a player’s return to play,” said Riley J. Williams, M.D., senior author and orthopedic surgeon in the Sports Medicine and Shoulder Service at Hospital for Special Surgery.
+“In investigating the dynamics of kicking, our hopes are to help soccer players reduce their injury risk and to assess the impact of a specific injury on a player’s return to play,” said Riley J. Williams, M.D., senior author and orthopedic surgeon in the Sports Medicine Service at Hospital for Special Surgery.
 “By understanding the mechanics of a soccer kick, the long term goal would be to recommend small changes in training, coaching or strengthening that could protect both female and male athletes from the most common injuries,” continued Dr. Williams, who is also the head team physician for the New York Red Bulls soccer club.